strapi/documentation/docusaurus/docs/cloud/projects/collaboration.md

 New maintainers will be sent an email containing a link to click on to join the project.
 Once a project is shared, avatars representing the maintainers will be displayed in the project dashboard next to the **Share** button, to see how many maintainers collaborate on that project and who they are.

 :::tip
-Avatars use GitHub profile pictures, but for pending users only initials will be displayed until the activation of the maintainer account.
+Avatars use GitHub or Google profile pictures, but for pending users only initials will be displayed until the activation of the maintainer account.
 You can hover over an avatar to display the full name of the maintainer.
 :::

 ## Managing maintainers